mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

 General options applied to all formatter.

   * `skipPluralNameChecking`, skip checking the plural name of model and leave as is, useful for non English table names.
+  * `backupExistingFile`, if target already exists create a backup before replacing the content.

 ### Option list for doctrine 1